Greek Chicken Meatballs with Lemon Orzo (Citrus Bliss)

 Pro Tips for Greek Chicken Meatballs

-Preparation Secret: Chill the meatball mixture for 15 minutes before forming balls to make them easier to shape and less sticky.
+Preparation Secret: Let the meatball mixture rest for 5 minutes before shaping to enhance binding.

-Make-Ahead Strategies: Prepare and shape meatballs a day in advance, storing them covered in the fridge.
-Cook them fresh before serving.
+Make-Ahead Strategies: Prepare meatballs a day ahead and refrigerate, then bake fresh before serving.

-Restaurant-Quality Finishing Touches: Drizzle a little extra virgin olive oil over the finished dish for a glossy look and added richness.
+Restaurant-Quality Finishing Touches: Garnish with a drizzle of extra virgin olive oil for a silky finish.

 Troubleshooting Common Issues